Retail Site Selection in a World of Digital Transformation

 Mobile applications have changed retail dramatically.
 Mobile devices provide opportunities for detailed data collection, enabling retailers not only to identify traffic patterns, but to understand who is frequenting a particular area, and what their consumer and lifestyle preferences are.
 It gives brands a view of how much traffic competitors are drawing, what kind of people they’re attracting, and how many.

-Online-only competitors have exerted downward price pressure on brick-and-mortar retailers and have prompted retailers to develop innovative in-store experiences to differentiate themselves and to continue attracting customers to their physical locations.
+Online-only competitors have exerted downward price pressure on brick-and-mortar retailers.
+As a response, retailers have developed innovative in-store experiences to differentiate themselves and continue attracting customers to their physical locations.
 This renewed focus on customer experience has been a trend across retail, hospitality, and financial services.

 Non-traditional delivery channels

-Growth and innovation in non-traditional delivery channels are having an impact as well, as companies like Uber, GrubHub, and others are providing new low-cost options for fast and convenient delivery.
+Growth and innovation in non-traditional delivery channels are having an impact as well.
+Companies like Uber, GrubHub, and others are providing new low-cost options for fast and convenient delivery.
 Companies like Amazon are rolling out proof-of-concept programs for drone delivery.
 If and when such programs are implemented, they will further change customer expectations and require retailers to adjust.